OAuth 2.0 Authentication

 1. A new application link will be created.

-1. Next is setting up the Incoming Authentication.
-Click ‘Edit’ (as highlighted in the screenshot below).
+2. Next is setting up the Incoming Authentication.
+Click Edit.

 Note: